waltervh/BornAgain-website/content/documentation/getting-started/installation/windows/python-original/_index.md

 {{< figscg src="python-install-step4.PNG" class="center" width="450px">}}

 {{% alert theme="info" %}}
-`Little hint:` if Windows complains that `pip` command is not found on the system, this means that you have forgotten to add Python to the PATH as explained above.
+If Windows complains that `pip` command is not found on the system, this means that you have forgotten to add Python to the PATH as explained above.
 {{% /alert %}}

 When installation is complete the window looks line on screenshot below.